 Prepare the pancake batter by sifting the flour and salt into a large mixing bowl.

-Combine the milk, eggs and 75ml (3fl oz) water and whisk the flour, mixing it slowly until you have a smooth batter.
+Combine the milk, eggs and 75ml (3fl oz) water and whisk in the flour, mixing it slowly until you have a smooth batter.
 Add two tablespoons of the melted butter to the batter and whisk again.

 Heat a small frying pan over a moderate heat and use a little of the melted butter to grease the pan in between cooking the pancakes.